706 (film): Cast

+Release

+The film 706 was released on 11 January 2019.Prior to its theatrical release, promotional content for the film was published on YouTube on 19 December 2018.
+The project is associated with producer Sandip Patel and director Shravan kumar.

 Reception

 Critical reception

 The movie was panned by critics, with Pallabi Dey Purkayastha of The Times of India awarding it one out of five stars, writing, "Had it not been for the e-ticketing portals, the audience would have struggled to successfully identify the genre of this movie – yes, it is that haphazard.
 From black magic and reincarnation to paranormal elements and eternal love, the director of the movie, Shravan Kumar, seems to have tried it all but nothing really works."
 She, however, noted that veterans like Divya Dutta and Atul Kulkarni try their best, but look uninterested after a point.

+Similarly Indian Express called it "a drab whodunnit."